What is gingival hyperplasia?

 What are the clinical signs of gingival hyperplasia?

-Gingival hyperplasia typically presents as a firm swelling of the gums.
-This swelling is often generalized, affecting all the visible gum tissue within the mouth.
-The gums may appear reddened or inflamed and may become so enlarged that it is difficult to visualize the teeth.
-In some cases, gingival hyperplasia may be localized to specific areas and its appearance may mimic the appearance of a mass or tumor.
+Gingival hyperplasia typically appears as a firm swelling of the gums.
+This swelling is often generalized, affecting all the visible gum tissue in the mouth.
+The gums may appear reddened or inflamed and may become so enlarged that it is difficult to see the teeth.
+In some cases, gingival hyperplasia may be localized to specific areas, and it may look like a mass or tumor.

 How is gingival hyperplasia diagnosed?

-While gingival hyperplasia is often suspected based on clinical appearance, a biopsy may be recommended to obtain an accurate diagnosis.
+Gingival hyperplasia is often suspected based on clinical appearance, but a biopsy may be recommended to obtain an accurate diagnosis.
 This biopsy will allow your veterinarian to rule out oral cancer and other conditions that have a similar clinical appearance to gingival hyperplasia, ensuring an accurate diagnosis.

 How is gingival hyperplasia treated?

-Gingival hyperplasia is most commonly treated with surgical removal of the excessive proliferative tissue (gingivoplasty).
-This procedure is performed under general anesthesia, often in conjunction with a thorough dental cleaning.
-Your veterinarian will remove excessive gingival tissue, restoring the normal gumline contour and eliminating deep pockets that are responsible for trapping food and debris.
-By decreasing infection and inflammation within the mouth, gingivoplasty improves the appearance of the mouth while also alleviating discomfort and slowing the further progression of the condition.
-Although it results in a significant improvement in clinical signs, gingivoplasty does not typically cure the condition.
-The gum tissue will again increase over time in predisposed dogs and repeated surgeries are often required.
+By decreasing infection and inflammation in the mouth, gingivoplasty improves the appearance of the mouth while also alleviating discomfort and slowing the further progression of the condition.
+Gingivoplasty results in a significant improvement in clinical signs, but it does not typically cure the condition.
+The gum tissue will continue to increase over time, in predisposed dogs, and repeated surgeries are often required.

 If gingival hyperplasia is associated with medications, discontinuing the use of the medication often results in the gums returning to normal.